Privacy Policy

 We process personal data of our users only insofar as this is necessary to provide a functional Website as well as our content and services, or if you have given us your consent.

-The processing of personal data is carried out in accordance with the provisions of the GDPR and the applicable national data protection laws (in particular the German Federal Data Protection Act – BDSG, if applicable).
+The processing of personal data is carried out in accordance with the provisions of the GDPR and the applicable national data protection laws (in particular the German Federal Data Protection Act – BDSG and, where applicable, the German Telecommunications Digital Services Data Protection Act – TDDDG).

 Legal bases